NiklasSabel/data_integration_using_deep_learning/README.rst

 Description Schema
 ==============================

 We make all our code availabe that were used for this project.
 It contains the data preprocessing for all use cases, the baseline generation, experiments for both TURL and Tabbie and the consequent error analysis.

+Results:
+* Random Forest:
+* TinyBert:
+* RoBERTa:
+* TURL:
+* Tabbie:

 You can find the code for each part in the following table:

 *  `Data set generation >`__
 *  `Baselines <>`__